lidofinance/lido-ethereum-sdk/packages/stake/README.md

 ## Installation

-You can install the Lido Ethereum SDK using npm or yarn:
+You can install the Lido Ethereum SDK Stake using npm or yarn:

 ```bash
 yarn add @lidofinance/lido-sdk-stake